 Naturally, thinly sliced skewered pork, for instance, will cook much faster than bone-in chicken wings, chops or steaks.
 If you have a grill with a deep vessel for the charcoal, for instance, to generate low to medium heat, you can use just enough charcoal to coat the bottom and place the rack directly on the rim of the vessel.
 But if the vessel is shallow, you may have to move the rack higher especially when grilling larger chunks of food.

-All set to grill your food?
 Some say that smoking (barbecue) and high temperature cooking (grilling and frying) can cause the formation of carcinogens in food.
 It is a very controversial issue and one worth reading up on to determine what are hard facts and what are scare stories.
 That is something I will leave to you.
-Personally, I like grilled food although not for every day of the week.